 3-The Endoscopic Lift:

 If you have mild to moderate brow droop and horizontal wrinkles and/or thin hair or receding hairline, an endoscopic lift may be a good choice for you.
 Your surgeon will insert an endoscope through 3-5 small 1-2 cm incisions placed just behind the hairline and uses special instruments to alter or re-position the tissue and muscle beneath the skin.
 Incidences of complications are rare and recovery time is significantly lower in this method.

 4-Limited incision or The Temporal or Short Scar Lift:

-This is best used for the patients who are concerned about flat eyebrow or sagging of the skin affecting the outer portions of their eyebrow.
+This is best used for patients who are concerned about flat eyebrows or sagging of the skin affecting the outer portions of their eyebrows.
 It is also the method of choice for relatively younger balding men who have little temporal hair remaining.
 In this technique about 4 cm, long incisions are placed hidden in the temporal hairline on each side.
 This procedure does not address the center area of the brow and the frown lines.
 However, it can reduce wrinkles at the corners of the eyes and if combined with an eyelid lift (blepharoplasty) your surgeon can remove the frown lines as well.

 5-The Direct Brow Lift: